prodigeris/rajonas-coding-school/exercises/basic/basic-calculator.md

 - `addition`
 - `subtraction`

-Instead of using `console.log` this to output your result to the console, let's use `alert` and output the result to the user screen.
+Instead of using `console.log` to output your result to the console, let's use `alert` and output the result to the user screen.

 ### Level 2

 Capture the unknown operation and `alert` the user that `"Operation 'random' is not allowed!"`

 ### Level 3
-Everyone knows that you cannot divide by zero.
+Everyone knows that you cannot divide by zero or horrible things happen.

 Let the user know that this operation is not allowed, by `alert`ing  `"STOP DOING THAT!
 You will create a wormhole."`

 ### Example 1